 I have been reading up on numerous recipes on how to make the best-ever-roast-potatoes, and there are a few similarities.
 Namely the use of duck fat and the technique of parboiling and fluffing up the spud before roasting.

 One part where there seems to be some discrepancy is whether to heat the oil/fat up before you add the potatoes or not.
 In London we never did.
-In some recipes, the potatoes get dusted in flour before being roasted and in others, garlic and other bits were added.
+In some recipes, the potatoes get dusted in flour before being roasted and in others, garlic and other bits are added.

 At the Woolworths Christmas range launch lunch in July, we were served duck fat roasted potatoes which were heavenly and I asked the chef how he made these.
 He never pre-heated the fat either.

 I had also read about adding vinegar to the water when you par-boil the potatoes, something to do with preventing them potato from falling apart if you over-boiled it – so I used the juice of half a lemon instead, just to give it the mildest zing, although you don’t taste it specifically.

 On the potato front, we in South Africa don’t get terribly many varieties as you do in the USA or the UK.
 Maris Piper is excellent for roasting (and making crispy chips).
 I like to use Woolworths Mediterranean potatoes because they have a fabulous taste, but use the best that you can find that are suitable for roasting.

 So armed with all this knowledge over the years, this is my version of the roast potatoes.